 How to Get Around

-When it comes to getting around England, Scotland, and Ireland, many people assume that it is easy to see a great portion of all three countries relying solely on the train.
+When it comes to planning a trip around England, Ireland, and Scotland, many people assume that it is easy to see a great portion of all three countries relying solely on the train.
 While the train network, especially in England, is extensive, it can be very expensive and they don’t always connect to smaller towns and more rural areas.

-In this London-Scotland-Ireland itinerary, we recommend relying on the train and public transport systems while visiting England and then hiring a car once you arrive in Scotland and Ireland respectively.
+We recommend relying on the train and public transport systems while visiting England and then hiring a car once you arrive in Scotland and Ireland respectively if you’re following this itinerary.
 Both of the countries are noticeably more rural than England and don’t have as extensive of a train network.

 If you have a shorter period of time, why not make it solely a London-Scotland-Ireland itinerary?
 While we recommend spending as much time in the massive city that is England’s capital as possible, you can see all of the biggest tourist attractions of London in just three or 4 days before taking the train or flying up to Scotland.